Terms And Conditions

 - you browse the Website.

-- You acknowledge that all personal information Processed by us may be stored by us and used for any of the purposes listed in clause 5 below.
+- You acknowledge that all personal information Processed by us may be stored by us and used.

 How do we Use your personal information?